 - Chills and high fever

-- Severe headache and changes to vision
+- Severe headache and changes in vision

 - Passing large clots

-- Vaginal discharge with a strong odour
+- Vaginal discharge with a strong odor

 - Prolonged difficulty with urination